hashimxkhan/purdue-seat-watch/README.md

 ```

 Notifications are edge-triggered: you're notified when a watched section goes
-from 0 remaining (or hasn't been checked yet) to >0.
+from 0 remaining (or hasn't been checked yet) to  greater than 0.
 Once a section is known
-to be open, it won't re-notify on every poll — but if it closes and reopens
+to be open, it won't re-notify on every poll but if it closes and reopens
 later, you'll get notified again. **On the very first run, any section that's
 already open counts as newly opened**, so expect a notification for it right away.

 ## Running in the background

-The `macos` notifier is the only macOS-specific piece — swap in `console`
+The `macos` notifier is the only macOS-specific piece so you can just swap in `console`
 (or add your own `Notifier` in `notify.py`, e.g. email/webhook) to run this
 anywhere.
 By default, though, `purdue-seat-watch watch` just runs in the
 foreground of whatever terminal launched it and stops if that terminal closes.